bganguly/CarND-Advanced-Lane-Lines-P4/writeup_template.md

 These include yellw_white masking/ several types of sobel transforms and a few HLS transforms as well.

 In code cell 6, i run the undistorted image (previously made available) through these transforms and compute a combined image.
 I then run the combined image through a cv2 getPerspectiveTransform followed by a cv2.warpPerspective().
 This yields a binary_birdseye which is then made available to the remainder of the workbook.
 Finally i display both the combined and the binary_birdseye image.
+![alt text][image4]

 In code cell 7, i process the undistorted image through various sobel transforms and display the results to get some insight into the transformed images.
+![alt text][image5]
+![alt text][image6]

 ####3.
 Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

 The code for this step is contained in the code cell 6 of the  notebook.

 As described previously, I ran the undistorted image through several transforms and generate a combined image.
 I then run the combined image through a cv2 getPerspectiveTransform followed by a cv2.warpPerspective().
 This yields a binary_birdseye which is then made available to the remainder of the workbook.
 Finally i display both the combined and the binary_birdseye image.
+![alt text][image4]

 ####4.
 Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

 The code for this step is contained in the code cell 8 and 13 of the  notebook.

 In code cell 8, i am essentially researching/ getting a feel for the np2.polyfit() function.
+![alt text][image7]

 In code cell 13, i sample the relevant part (bottom histogram) of the image in a series of small rectangles and then calculate the lane line polynomials.
-In retrospect, i should have created a separate helper function for this, rather than the lenghty step n cell 13.
+In retrospect, i should have created a separate helper function for this, rather than the lenghty step in cell 13.

 ####5.
 Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.